telerik/blazor-docs/components/loadercontainer/overview.md

 }
 ````

-> Do not show or hide the LoaderContainer programmatically in a method, which is blocking the UI thread.
+> Do not show or hide the LoaderContainer in a method, which is blocking the UI thread with synchronous operations.
 If this happens, the LoaderContainer may not appear when expected.
+A possible workaround is to use `await Task.Delay(...)` to give Blazor time to refresh the UI.

 >note By default, the Loader Container will fill up the browser viewport.
 To overlay only a specific element, see the [Fill a Parent Container](#fill-a-parent-container) section below.